thraxil/apomixis/README.md

   where nodes run and you want to make sure that uploaded images always get stored to each datacenter in addition to the basic replication level.
 This provides basic disaster recovery support.
+* The approach to scaling images that apomixis uses is very efficient while retaining high quality, but still has the problem of needing to load large images into memory.
+This bloats the apache/django process and requires careful tweaking of the apache settings to keep things fast.
+Should look into using imagemagick in an external process to deal with very large images (or spawning an external process with PIL).
+* should apomixis also handle tiling large images?
+* grayscale conversion? rounded corners? how complex image adjustment should be included? should there be a plugin API so people can write custom tweaks?
+* format conversion? eg, let users upload a .tif and serve it as a .jpg?